adbancroft/avr-fast-div/readme.md

 1. `#include "avr_fast_div.h"`
 2. Replace all divide operations with a call to fast_div.
 I.e.
     * `a / b` -> `fast_div(a, b)`

+The code base is compatible with all platforms: non-AVR builds compile down to the standard division operator.

+**Note:** if the divisor (`b`) is a [compile time constant greater than 8-bits](https://stackoverflow.com/questions/47994933/why-doesnt-gcc-or-clang-on-arm-use-division-by-invariant-integers-using-multip), you probably want to use [libdivide](https://libdivide.com/) instead.
 ## Background
-Since the AVR architecture has no hardware divider, all division is done in software by the compiler emitting a call to one of the division functions (E.g. [__udivmodsi4](https://github.com/gcc-mirror/gcc/blob/cdd5dd2125ca850aa8599f76bed02509590541ef/libgcc/config/avr/lib1funcs.S#L1615)) contained in a [runtime support library](https://gcc.gnu.org/wiki/avr-gcc#Exceptions_to_the_Calling_Convention).
+Since the AVR architecture has no hardware divider, all run time division is done in software by the compiler emitting a call to one of the division functions (E.g. [__udivmodsi4](https://github.com/gcc-mirror/gcc/blob/cdd5dd2125ca850aa8599f76bed02509590541ef/libgcc/config/avr/lib1funcs.S#L1615)) contained in a [runtime support library](https://gcc.gnu.org/wiki/avr-gcc#Exceptions_to_the_Calling_Convention).

 By neccesity, the division functions are optimised for the general case.
 Combined with integer type promotion, this can result in sub-optimal division speed.
 E.g.